 This is the companion Web Site of Bob Moler's Ephemeris radio program, which is broadcast Monday Through Friday on Interlochen Public Radio Stations.
 Interlochen Public Radio serves northwestern lower Michigan.
-The first Ephemeris program was broadcast June 1, 1975.Click on the above link for live streaming audio from IPR.
+The first Ephemeris program was broadcast June 1, 1975.I started with another weekly program (Moler’s Universe) on IPR 11 months earlier in July, 1974.
+Celebrating 50 years producing programs for IPR!
+Click on the above link for live streaming audio from IPR.
 Or download the Interlochen Public Radio app from the Apple App Store or Google Play.Bob Moler's Ephemeris Blog contains scripts and illustrations for the Ephemeris programs.
 They are generally released at 12:01 a.m.
 Eastern Time on the program play date. |

 ||

-NASA/JPL Solar System Ambassador –----- Contact me at the email address at the bottom of this page to discuss star parties and presentations for schools, scout groups, and non-profit organizations in person or via Zoom. –----- That being said, opinions expressed on this website are my own and not that of NASA or JPL Ephemeris Radio Schedule Monday - Friday 6:19 & 8:19 a.m. - News stations The Stations of Interlochen Public Radio WIAA 88.7 FM Caberfae W234BU 94.7 FM Traverse City WLNM 89.7 FM Manistee, Ludington WHBP 90.1 FM Harbor Springs, Petoskey Note that scripts for the programs plus illustrations and additional information are part of my Ephemeris blog, which can be clicked on above.
+NASA/JPL Solar System Ambassador –----- Contact me at the email address at the bottom of this page to discuss star parties and presentations for schools, scout groups, and non-profit organizations in person or via Zoom. –----- That being said, opinions expressed on this website are my own and not that of NASA or JPL Ephemeris Radio Schedule Monday - Friday 6:19 & 8:19 a.m. - News stations 7 a.m.- Classical stations The Stations of Interlochen Public Radio WIAA 88.7 FM Caberfae W234BU 94.7 FM Traverse City WLNM 89.7 FM Manistee, Ludington WHBP 90.1 FM Harbor Springs, Petoskey Note that scripts for the programs plus illustrations and additional information are part of my Ephemeris blog, which can be clicked on above.
 Observing Weather in Northwestern Lower Michigan

 |

-Events Calendar by Fred Espenak and Sumit Dutta (NASA’s
+Fred Espenak and Sumit Dutta (NASA’s GSFC),with

 Free SoftwareStellarium is a fabulous planetarium program with a very realistic sky and simple controls.
-They've added some features in the latest version (1.0!) and new rendering engine that may not be compatible with older computers without using command line options.
+They've added some features in the latest version (23.3) and new rendering engine that may not be compatible with older computers without using command line options.
 See the Stellarium User Guide (pdf) under Command Line Options for what to try. https://stellarium.org.
 Finally, after 20 years, it’s out of Beta testing.
 There’s a web based version of Stellarium.
 It’s pretty much bare bones, but works much like the computer version.
 It’s located here: https://stellarium-web.org.
 There is also a smart phone and tablet version both free and $.
 Cartes du Ciel (Sky Charts) is a great telescope companion.
 I use it to create finder charts for comets and calendar lists of twilight times for the monthly preview on my blog.
 I use it for my weekly look at the planet telescopic appearances.
 It can be downloaded from http://astrosurf.com/astropc/.
 Virtual Moon Atlas is a great tool for reference at the telescope or desk. http://www.astrosurf.com/avl/UK_index.html.
 Celestia is a great 3D simulator of solar system objects and beyond.
 However it has not been updated in a while. http://www.shatters.net/celestia/ Hallo Northern Sky is an interesting planetarium program.
 It seems not as polished as Stellarium, but has some cool features.
-I use it when planning star parties as a quick way to see what would be visible because it loads quickly. http://hnsky.org/
+I use it when planning star parties as a quick way to see what would be visible because it loads quickly. http://hnsky.org/ |

-Years on the air: 47 (Since June 1975) Years on the Internet: 27 (Since September 1995)
+Ephemeris - Years on the air: 49 (Since June 1975) Years on the Internet: 28 (Since September 1995)

 Email: brelom@gmail.com